 The woman took her handbag and pulled out her purse.

-“Here… take it,” she told to Kate and passed her 450 simoleons plus 40 from her wallet.
+“Here… take it,” she said to Kate and handed 450 simoleons plus 40 from her wallet over to her.
 “Later I’ll deal with my boss… I think it’s a really nice dress.
 Your boyfriend will like it,” she smiled.